Online, Virtual and Classroom Courses

 • Why staff must work safely.

-• How industries affects the environment.
+• How industries affect the environment.

 IOSH Working Safely can be taken both online and in-company with the course only taking 4 – 8 hours online and 1 day in class-based training.
 An ideal set up for busy staff.